mtrimoska/PCS/README.md

     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 -t 7 \[-d 15 -c 1\]
     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 -t 14 \[-d 15 -c 1\]
     ./pcs_exec -f 60 -s PRTL -n 100 -l 12 \[-t 28 -d 15 -c 1\]
 * Table 7 shows experiments where the code was modified to restrict the available memory and to denote the different versions of the implementation in the results files.
-Results will differ when this version of code is used as this version is not adapted ti restrict the memory.
+Results will differ when this version of code is used, as this version is not adapted to restrict the memory.
   * Execution commands
     ./pcs_exec -f 55 -n 100 -s PRTL -l 22 -c 4000000 \[-t 28 -d 13]
     ./pcs_exec -f 55 -n 100 -s hash_unix -c 4000000 \[-t 28 -d 13]